hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 --set iscsi.chapPassword=xxxxxxxx
 ```

-## Using persistent storage for Kubernetes
+## Using persistent storage with Kubernetes

-To enable dynamic provisioning of volumes through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
-By default, a `StorageClass` named `hpe-standard` is installed on the cluster.
-Please see the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/index.html) documentation on [SCOD](https://scod.hpedev.io) for the official documentation of the HPE CSI Driver for Kubernetes.
-Also, it's helpful to be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.
+Enable dynamic provisioning of persistent storage by creating a `StorageClass` API object that references a `Secret` which maps to a supported HPE primary storage backend.
+Refer to the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/using.html) documentation on [HPE Storage Container Orchestration Documentation](https://scod.hpedev.io/).
+Also, it's helpful to be familiar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support